w3f/polkadot-wiki/docs/learn-balance-transfers.md

 ## Polkadot-JS Apps

 Let's begin by opening up the [Polkadot-JS Apps][].
-There are two ways to make a transaction:
+There are two ways to make a balance transfer:

 1. By using the "Transfer" tab in the "Accounts" dropdown (located on the top navigational menu).
 2. Clicking the "send" button while in the "Accounts" page.